 Unfortunately, not every design is simple and flat in hierarchy, many are complex hierarchical designs.
 Luckily, Altium Designer provides a Hierarchical Design Environment, letting you create designs at a block diagram top-level, and allowing design projects to be split into manageable, logical chunks (eg. power supply, analog front-end, processor, IO, sensors, etc.) that can be saved as source files.

 It’s not unusual for an electronic design to have the same circuit design repeated multiple times.
 This is more common for audio or data acquisition boards.
 Altium Designer easily supports this type of design through the multi-channel design feature.
 This feature saves designers a lot of time by capturing the repeated circuit once, then instructing the software to repeat it the needed number of times.
-This doesn’t just save you time on the schematic side, but also in the PCB side by allowing the circuit board layout and routing to be automatically duplicated for identical circuits.
+This doesn’t just save you time on the schematic side, but also in the Printed Circuit Board side by allowing the circuit board layout and routing to be automatically duplicated for identical circuits.
 When a change is made, it can be made to the base logical chunk and the results will propagate through the design.
 Overall, your work and potential rework are minimized and design integrity increases by reusing blocks.

 Hierarchical Design - Break Your Design Into any Depth Logical Modules, to Design More Efficiently

-You can add design rule “directives” to the schematic — nets, wires, busses, harnesses, any component or sheet or document parameter.
-These are used to drive automated rules for correctly laying out the PCB to help get the board design right the first time.
+You can add design rule “directives” to the schematic — nets, wires, busses, harnesses, any component or schematic capture sheet or document parameter.
+These are used to drive automated rules for correctly laying out the Printed Circuit Board to help get the board design right the first time.